 In a complete 180 degree turn, they have gone from being cynical to being committed sponsors and they also write both kids every month, which is something I’m very big on as an advocate, because I know the life-changing impact the letters have.

 The two kids they chose are Yeymi from Guatemala and John Dave from the Philippines.
 I have met both of those kids, and here’s where the story gets better.
 Last year when I was in the Philippines I took some time to visit the three Filipino kids I previously sponsored, including John Dave.
 While visiting his house, I discovered that he, his two brothers and 15 year old sister (!) all share the same bed and an entire wall was missing from their bedroom, due to a recent storm.

 When I returned I informed my parents.
 Compassion allows sponsors to send family gifts up to a certain amount to help with purchasing supplies, house maintenance etc. Mum and Dad decided to send a monetary gift to Compassion to help fix the wall, and it turned out that as well as fixing the wall, the amount they sent was also enough to pay for an extra room on their house so that John Dave’s sister could have her own space!
-Below are the photos my parents received of the cement and other supplies that would be used to improve the family's living conditions.
+Below is the final result.

 How’s that for a story?
 Just incredible!
 I marvel at God’s grace and mercy in this situation, and the way He has used me.
 I am thankful to my parents for being willing to change their view, embracing Compassion sponsorship, opening their heart and as a result a family’s life has changed for the better.
 That’s the love of God in action right there.